heinerbehrends/heinerbehrends/README.md

-# Hello, I'm Heiner 👋
+# Heiner S. Behrends

 I'm a designer and self-taught developer.
 With my background as a stage designer it comes naturally to me to care about user experience.
 That's why I specialize in front-end development using the react ecosystem and the PWA frameworks Gatsby and Nextjs.

-💻 I'm currently working as my own boss at [flyfi web development](https://www.flyfi.nl).
+💻 I'm currently working at [Embrace - the Human Cloud](https://www.embracecloud.nl/) as a front-end developer, building a web application with React, TypeScript and GraphQL.
+Before I worked as my own boss at [flyfi web development](https://www.flyfi.nl).
-⚡ flyfi specializes in building highly performant progressive web apps 🚄
+⚡ flyfi specialized in building highly performant progressive web apps 🚄

 ## About me